LLluoling/LLluoling.github.io/_pages/cv.md

 ## Research Interests

-My research focuses on machine learning and data mining.
-I enjoy designing learning algorithms as well as solving applied problems.
-For these two parts respectively, I am especially interested in
+My research focuses on machine learning and applications.
+In particular, I am working on Reinforcement Learning and its applications, e.g., in the field of recommender systems and online advertising.
-* Reinforcement Learning, Meta-Learning, and Bayesian Deep Learning;
-* Recommender Systems, Computational Advertising, FinTech, and Natural Language Processing.

 Rather than exploiting the knowledge, I prefer exploring intelligence.